aws-samples/aws-cloudhsm-cloudformation-template/TESTING.md

 **Plan to Test in Multiple Regions**

-Ensure that you test the template in multple AWS Regions including `us-east-1` and at least one other Region.
+Ensure that you test the template in multiple AWS Regions including `us-east-1` and at least one other Region.

-## CloudHSM Cluster Only

-In all of these test cases, select the CloudHSM only deployment scope.

-### Stack Creation
+## Stack Creation

-#### Stack Creation Happy Paths
+### Stack Creation Happy Paths

+#### Common creation scenarios

-* With default parameter settings except for choosing create CloudHSM cluster only
+* With default parameter settings and user-specified VPC and subnets
 * Create a second stack in same account and different region using the default `pEnvPurpose` parameter value to demonstrate that the stacks can coexist in the same account
 * Create a second stack in same account and region using a different `pEnvPurpose` parameter value than prior test to demonstrate the stacks can coexist in the same account
 * Override `pSystem` parameter to change the default base prefix of many of the cloud resource names
-* Change number of HSMs to 1
+* Change number of HSMs per subnet to 2
-* Change number of HSMs to 3
+* Change number of HSMs per subnet to 3
+* Vary the number of subnets
 * Use AMI ID instead of default AWS Systems Manager parameter store parameter

+#### Select CloudHSM client or CLI package

+* Select to install the `cloudhsm-cli` package (override the default)

+#### Create cluster from backup

 * Create CloudHSM using default parameters but supply backup ID of a CloudHSM cluster using the `pBackupId` parameter
-  * Note that, in order to do a complete test of the newly deployed cluster, you will need the crypto office password from the cluster from which the backup was created.
+  * Note that, in order to do a complete test of the newly deployed cluster, you will need the crypto officer password from the cluster from which the backup was created.

+#### Use external PKI process

+* Specify `true` for using an external PKI process
+  * See the stack update scenarios to continue once the cluster cert has been issued.
+  * External PKI process bad data
+    * Wrongly formatted cluster and/or customer CA certs
+    * Cluster cert issued from wrong CSR

-#### Stack Creation Failures
+### Stack Creation Failures

+Attempt to create a stack...

+* Without specifying VPC and subnet parameters.
+* Without enabling internet connectivity from the subnet in which the EC2 client is to be deployed.
+* Using the same `pSystemId` and `pEnvPurpose` settings as an existing stack.
-* Attempt to create more CloudHSM clusters in a single account than allowed by quotas
+* When the number of CloudHSM clusters in a single account would exceed the quota of 4 clusters.
-* Attempt to create more CloudHSM HSMs in a single account than allowed by quotas
+* When the number of HSMs in a single account would exceed the quota of 6 HSMs.
+  * Cause the 7th HSM to be created to be the first HSM in a cluster
+  * Cause the 7th HSM to be created to not be the first HSM in a cluster
-* Attempt to create a CloudHSM cluster using an invalid backup ID
+* With an invalid backup ID.
+* In a region in which CloudHSM is not supported.
+* In a subnet/AZ in which CloudHSM is not supported.
+  * Specify a single subnet/AZ that is not supported.
+  * Specify multiple subnets/AZs, but with only one that is not supported.
+* Test both automated rollbacks and preserve resources upon creation failure.

+In all failure scenarios, assess the extent to which resources are rolled back and a stack deletion causes deletion of resources.

-#### Post Stack Creation
+### Post Stack Creation

 Confirm that: